Tevita Funaki (Chair)

-Tevita Funaki is the CEO of West Fono Health Trust.
+Tevita Funaki is the CEO of The Fono, a Pacific provider of medical, dental, social, public health and education services.
 Born in New Zealand but raised in Tonga, Tevita attended Otago University and graduated with a B.Com in 2000 and a Post Graduate Diploma in Project Management from Unitec in 2007.
-Prior to joining West Fono Health trust as Chief Executive, Tevita was the Pacific Health Manager for ProCare Health Limited and was the National Pasifika Liaison Advisor for Massey University.
-As well as managing an employment consultancy and project management service company, Tevita has worked in health services.
+Prior to joining The Fono in July 2010, Tevita was the Pacific Health Manager for ProCare Health Ltd and the National Pasifika Liaison Advisor for Massey University.
+He is currently the Chairman of the ProCare Pacific Advisory Committee.

 Dr Jodie O'Sullivan

 Dr Jodie O'Sullivan was born in Rotorua and went to Otago University completing her medical degree in 1989.
 She completed post graduate training in Australia and the United Kingdom, returning to New Zealand with post graduate qualifications in General Practice and Obstetrics and Gynaecology.

 She has been working in General Practice for eighteen years with a special interest in Paediatrics and disease prevention.

 Jodie is a former Director of the PHO Board and teaches communication skills at the Auckland University Medical School.